The King's School, Grantham: Establishment

 The King's School has an unbroken history on the same site since its re-endowment in 1528 by Richard Foxe, although its history can be traced back to 1329.
-Sir Nikolaus Pevsner in his Buildings of England, dates the original School building to 1497.
+In Sir Nikolaus Pevsner's Buildings of England, he dates the oldest surviving school building (pictured) to about 1497.
 Foxe was born and raised locally.
-He entered into the service of Henry Tudor, while Henry was in exile in Brittany.
-When Henry took the throne of England as Henry VII, Foxe became his secretary, and later founded Corpus Christi College, Oxford (1517) and Taunton Grammar School (1522).
-In the 16th century the School became known as the Free Grammar School of King Edward VI.
+He entered the service of Henry Tudor, later Henry VII, while he was in exile in Brittany.
+When Henry took the throne of England, Foxe became his secretary, and he later founded Corpus Christi College, Oxford (1517) and Taunton Grammar School (1522).
+In the 16th century, the School became known as the Free Grammar School of King Edward VI.
 Scholars numbered perhaps a few dozen at foundation, and there were still fewer than one hundred until the 20th century.

 Isaac Newton was a King's School scholar between 1655 and 1660.
 As was customary in his time, he carved his signature on the wall of what is now the school library, although the signature has never been confirmed as authentic; visitors from around the world come to view this indication of Newton's education.
 A replica of the signature is on display in Grantham Museum.